 During your 2-hour small group tour of this “village within a city”, you’ll also track down great food locales, tiny trendy boutiques, and a bird’s-eye view of Paris that you’ve got to see to believe!

-You'll kick off your tour in front of the Sacré Coeur before making your way down the butte, passing by some of the city's oldest churches on your way to the quaint village streets immortalized by Gauguin, Renoir and Lautrec.
+You'll kick off your tour in front of the Moulin Rouge before making your way up the butte, passing by some of the city's oldest churches on your way to the quaint village streets immortalized by Gauguin, Renoir and Lautrec.
 You’ll get a look at the last vineyard in Paris—still producing vino today— before ending your visit on the Place du Tertre.